Also on this page: Frame Number Display Color Guide, Frequently Asked Questions.

 White border, shaded white: (Ground and air) Strike invulnerable boxes.

-- These boxes are common on startup of some Super Arts.
+- These boxes are common on startup of some Super Arts.- They are vulnerable to projectiles.

 - Examples: Blanka's SA1 and Ken's SA1, shown below.